vgkits/vanguard-firmware/reference/tutorial/index.md

 * A Vanguard board (NodeMCU-M board pre-installed with Micropython, our libraries and startup scripts)
 * An 8-pixel WS2811 RGB LED display
 * A USB A-to-MicroB cable
+* A 2-way red and black power cable with 2.54mm female sockets
-* A 3-way jumper cable with 2.54mm female sockets
+* A single jumper wire with 2.54mm female sockets
 * A 4xAA battery pack with switch and 2.54mm female sockets

 ## Preparing your Components